iteccxzy/iteccxzy/README.md

 #### I'm a programmer Python

 🇦🇷 Hi!
 My name is Gabriel.
 I live in Corrientes Argentina.
-I have a degree in computer science and a little over 2 years ago I began to dedicate myself to web development initially with Python and Django, then also with frameworks such as Vuejs.
+I have a computer science degree and I am a web developer with Python, Django and also with frameworks like Vuejs.

 👀 I’m interested in development opportunities mainly with Django and Python.
 My search is focused on trying to join a team where I can contribute my experience, learnings to be able to have the feedback that complements my skills.